 “Put this away first!”
 Calvin yelled out, gesturing rapidly at the piles of broken pieces on the coffee table.

-Chun grabbed a towel by the wall, brushing the blood stained pieces into the towel first.
+Chun grabbed a towel by the wall, brushing the blood-stained pieces into the towel first.
 He tried very hard to be careful, not wanting to break it into smaller pieces.
-As he got up to dispose the evidence in Calvin’s room, the front door opened.
-He hurriedly shoved the wrapped up towel into his raincoat pocket – glad he had wore it today.
+As he got up to dispose of the evidence in Calvin’s room, the front door opened.
+He hurriedly shoved the wrapped-up towel into his raincoat pocket—glad he had worn it today.
 There was no way he was going to shove that into his pants pocket without breaking it even more.
 It was not a guarantee in his raincoat pocket, but it would be less obvious.

 “Hey!”
-Joanne shouted out as soon as she walked past the door.
+Joanne shouted as soon as she walked past the door.
 “That’s messed up!
-You guys are all here but you made us stand out in the wind.
+You guys are all here, but you made us stand out in the wind.
 Lucky I found my key in time.”